Resources

 Technical Guide 42

-Dry-block calibrators are widely used in second-tier calibration laboratories and throughout industry to calibrate temperature measurement and control systems.
-The purpose of this technical guide is to provide users with a simple method for surveying a dry-block calibrator and assessing its accuracy as a calibration medium to be used with either an external reference thermometer or a calibrated indicator.
+Dry-block calibrators and liquid calibration baths are widely used in second-tier calibration laboratories and throughout industry as calibration media for temperature measurement and control systems.
+The purpose of this technical guide is to provide users with a simple method for surveying both dry-block calibrators and liquid baths and assessing their accuracy as calibration media to be used with either an external reference thermometer or a calibrated indicator.

 thumbnail3